warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/screenreader.md

 By default, assistive technology does pick up on the text elements, and reads them in the order they appear in the accessibility tree, but it can't announce anything about the different graphical elements that make a chart unless we add that functionality ourselves.

-::: details
+::: details How to make elements accessible for screen readers

-How to achieve this:

 #### Sort the data before rendering and pay attention to the order of the different chart elements.